The Inside Scoop

 We live here.
 Our cat lives here.
 And for a little while, you do too.

 That means we’re all sharing this space—for a night, a weekend, or a well-earned escape.
-Our goal?
-That you leave rested, well-fed, and already scheming your return.
+Our goal is simple: you leave rested, well-fed, and already scheming your return.

-At the end of the day, bed and breakfast etiquette is really about sharing a space with care – for the house, the hosts, and the guests around you.
+At the end of the day, bed & breakfast etiquette is really about sharing a space with care—for the house, the hosts, and the guests around you.

 So read the room (and the guide).
-Trust us—it makes everything smoother, friendlier, and way more fun for everyone involved.
+It makes everything smoother, friendlier, and way more fun for everyone involved.

 Stay Happy,